 Hi, I’m Dan.
 I’m a software engineer and writer in Seattle, Washington, USA.
 I currently work at Google.

-Programming Google App Engine is a book I wrote for O’Reilly Media on Google App Engine, the scalable web application hosting service.
-The 2nd edition was published in October 2012.
-The 1st edition (2009) was translated into Japanese.
+Programming Google App Engine is a book I wrote about Google App Engine, the scalable web application hosting service.
+Originally written as a single volume, I am currently (2014) updating the text to be published as multiple volumes, one for Java and one for Python.
+The 2nd edition was published in October 2012 by O’Reilly Media.
+The 1st edition, published in 2009, was translated into Japanese.

 From the back cover of the 2nd edition: